prrvchr/HyperSQLOOo/README.md

 The HyperSQLOOo extension uses the jdbcDriverOOo extension to work.
 It must therefore meet the [requirement of the jdbcDriverOOo extension][19].

 If you are using **LibreOffice on Linux** and **LibreOffice was installed with the package manager**, Your Python packages may be system-provided and outdated.
 The extension's logging will allow you to check if this is the case.
-It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Pure Java JDBC driver -> UNO driver settings -> View log -> System Info** and requires restarting LibreOffice after activation.
+It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Embedded HsqlD driver -> View log -> System Info** and requires restarting LibreOffice after activation.
 If outdated packages appear, you can update them with the command:
 `pip install --upgrade <package-name>`